RobertBarrow/mmtdigital/index.md

 #### Other use of data analytics

-* Targeted discounts & eVouchers
+* Targeted offers, discounts & eVouchers
 * Tailored email marketing

 ## Apetito